-In both developed and developing countries, breast lumps comprise a considerable amount of cases in women.
+In both developed and developing countries, breast lumps comprise a considerable amount of surgical cases in women.
 In outpatient departments, breast lump is one of the commonest presentations; majority of them are in women and benign.
 Differentiating benign lumps from malignant preoperatively for definite treatment is necessary [1, 2].
-The triple test which includes physical breast examination, mammography and fine-needle aspiration (FNA) has proved a reliable tool for accurate diagnosis of palpable breast masses.
-Fine needle aspiration cytology become increasingly popular has an technique utilized in the diagnosis of palpable breast masses owing to its distinct advantages of being sensitive and specific, expedient, economical and safe.
-The purpose of this study was to evaluate our experiences with fine needle aspiration cytology in a series of patient and compare the diagnostic accuracy of fine needle aspiration cytology with postoperative histopathology.
+The triple test which includes physical breast examination, mammography and fine-needle aspiration (FNA) and has proved a reliable tool for accurate diagnosis of palpable breast masses.